lm3nitro/Projects/Splunk-Ubuntu.md

 ## Install Ubuntu 22.04

 For my lab, I decided to use Ubuntu 22.04 to install Splunk, Zeek, and Suricata.
-To begin, I used VMWare Workstation and set to following perameters:
+To begin, I am using VMWare Workstation 16 Pro and set the VM to the following perameters:

 ![Pasted image 20240328164129](https://github.com/lm3nitro/Projects/assets/55665256/774bffde-b410-41df-9cd9-b49beb1a3fc1)